mbejger/TDFstat/docs/input_data.md

 ### Running:

-`genseg-hdf` requires a configuration file in INI format.
-Example file is provided in the source directory [H1_0072_6d.g2d](https://github.com/Polgraw/TDFstat/blob/main/genseg/H1_0072_6d.g2d).
+`genseg-hdf` requires a configuration file in the INI format.
+An example file is provided in the source directory [H1_0072_6d.g2d](https://github.com/Polgraw/TDFstat/blob/main/genseg/H1_0072_6d.g2d).
 All configuration options are explained in the comments in this file.